oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 ## Alarms Tab

-Please make sure to use **CD3-ManagementServices-template.xlsx** under example folder of GIT as input file for creating/exporting Alarms.
+Use **CD3-ManagementServices-template.xlsx** under example folder of GIT as input file for creating/exporting Alarms.

 On choosing **"Management Services"** in the SetUpOCI menu and **"Add/Modify/Delete Alarms"** submenu will allow to manage alarms in OCI tenancy.